Vibe PEMF Device Review: The Science-Backed Truth About Pocket-Sized Healing

 Week 3-4: Assessment Phase

-1. Track results: Keep a simple daily log of symptoms/sleep/pain
+1. Track results: Keep a simple daily log and check symptoms/sleep/pain regularly

 2. Adjust intensity: Increase if tolerated, decrease if uncomfortable